ghc-proposals/ghc-proposals/proposals/0000-amending-mrp.rst

 Implementation Plan
 -------------------
-rhendric has already done the work for the amended phase 2 of this proposal.
-I'm happy to continue urging this forward for now.
+rhendric has already done much of the work for the amended phase 2 of this proposal.
+I'm happy to continue urging the proposal forward for now.

 Endorsements
 -------------